 The simplest way of telling what First or Suites Class seats you can expect on your flight is to look at the aircraft type.
 You’ll be able to find this in your booking confirmation, or during the booking process.

 Once you know the aircraft type, you can refer to the chart below:

-As you can see, in most cases simply knowing the aircraft type is sufficient to deduce what kind of seat you have.
+As you can see, in some cases simply knowing the aircraft type is sufficient to deduce what kind of seat you have.
 For example, if you’re on the B777-300ER, you’ll have a single row of 1-2-1 configured 2013 First Class seats.
-If you’re on the B777-300, that’ll be two rows of 1-2-1 configured 2006 First Class seats.

 However, there is one type of aircraft where it’s slightly less clear- the A380-800, which has a mixture of the 2007 and 2017 Suites seats.

 Go and look at the seatmap for your aircraft, which you can check out under the Manage My Booking page or during the booking process, before you make payment.

 If your seatmap looks like the one on the left in green (with 6 seats in the cabin), you have the 2017 Suites.
 If your seatmap looks like the one on the right in red (with 12 seats in the cabin), you have the 2007 Suites.